-Direct QSL requests require SASE or $2 US and SAE for international requests.
+Direct QSL requests require SASE (US postage) or $2 US and SAE for international requests.
 No international postal coupons please.

-All direct and bureau requests received as of January 8, 2015 have been responded to.
+All direct and bureau requests received as of March 18, 2015 have been responded to for both callsigns.

 I was first licensed in 1959 at the age of 15.
 My first station consisted of a WW II surplus National HRO-M receiver and a home brew 35 Watt crystal controlled transmitter.
 The transmitter functioned only on 80 meters CW and my antenna was an 80m dipole.
 I received my General Class License in 1960.
 Subsequently, I upgraded my transmitter to a surplus ARC-5 and then a Heathkit DX-20 with homebrew VFO.
 Since then I’ve had many equipment changes.
 I received my Extra Class license in 1983.

 My interest in Amateur Radio led me to a career in electrical engineering.
 I graduated with a BSEE degree from the Newark College of Engineering in 1967 and an MSEE degree from the Polytechnic Institute of Brooklyn in 1971.
 I worked in the space systems industry for 37 years holding executive positions in engineering and program management before retiring in 2004.

 I live on Seven Mile Island (IOTA NA-111) in the borough of Avalon, New Jersey.
 I operate mostly CW on all bands from 80m to 6m.
 I enjoy working DX, contesting and DXpeditions.
 My station consists of an Elecraft K3 and an AL-80B modified for QSK operation.
 Lot sizes on the island are small.
 However, I managed to erect two wire dipoles in parallel using a 10.1 MHz resonator on the 80m leg for operation on 80/40/30/15m.
 In addition, I have a home brew multi-band beam with single feed for operation on 20/17/15/12/10/6m.